cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 ## Next up

-You will discover more on running a node in Week 2 - Running Your Own Chain.
+You will discover more on running a node in [Running Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md).
 <!-- insert link to Week 2 -->